NATO Member countries

 - Previous NATO Secretaries General

 The work of the North Atlantic Council and its committees is supported by an International Staff.
-It comprises the Office of the Secretary General, eight Divisions, the office of Resources and the Office of Security.
+It comprises the Office of the Secretary General, eight Divisions and the office of Resources.
 Each Division is headed by an Assistant Secretary General.

 Senior Civilian & Special Representatives

 - The current NATO Secretary General's Special Representative for the Caucasus and Central Asia is Javier Colomina Píriz.

 - The NATO Secretary General's Special Representative for Women, Peace and Security is Irene Fellin.

 Members of the Military Committee